waiwera/waiwera/doc/user/setup_tracer.rst

    "tracer": {"name": "T1"}
   }

-defines a single non-decaying liquid-phase tracer named "T1".
+Here a single non-decaying liquid-phase tracer named "T1" is defined.
 The phase is not specified, so it is determined by the default tracer phase for the "we" equation of state, which is "liquid".

 The following example defines a single non-decaying vapour phase tracer, with the phase specified explicitly: